Mary Pearcey: Murder of Phoebe Hogg

 On 24 October 1890, Mrs. Hogg, with her baby, called on Pearcey at her invitation.
 At around 4:00 p.m., neighbours reportedly heard screaming and sounds of violence.
 That evening, a woman's corpse was found on a heap of rubbish in Hampstead.
 Her skull had been crushed, and her head was nearly severed from her body.
 A black perambulator was found about a mile away, its cushions soaked with blood.
 An eighteen-month-old child was found dead in Finchley, apparently smothered.
 After the adult body was initially speculated to be that of an 'unfortunate' in the press, it was eventually identified as Phoebe Hogg, with the toddler's body being that of her daughter.
 Mary Pearcey had been seen pushing baby Tiggy's perambulator around the streets of North London after dark.
 The police searched her house, and found blood spatter on the walls, ceiling, a skirt and an apron, as well as matted hair and blood on a fireplace poker and a carving knife.
 When questioned by the police, she said that she 'had a problem with mice and was trying to kill them'.
 Sir Melville Macnaghten wrote that Pearcey would later respond by chanting, "Killing mice, killing mice, killing mice!".

 Mary Pearcey was charged with murder.
 She maintained her innocence throughout the trial, but was convicted, and was hanged on 23 December 1890.

 Pearcey's murder case generated extraordinary press attention at the time.
 Madame Tussauds wax museum of London made a wax figure of Pearcey for their Chamber of Horrors exhibit, and also purchased the pram used in the murder and the contents of Pearcey's kitchen.
 When the Tussaud exhibit of these items opened, it attracted a crowd of 30,000 people.
-The noose used to hang Pearcey is on display at the Black Museum of Scotland Yard.
+The noose used to hang Pearcey is on display at the Crime Museum in New Scotland Yard.

+Pearcey was portrayed by Joanna David in the 1980 Granada television series Lady Killers (episode 4, 'Killing Mice').